Sperm Donor or Dad?

 The intentions of Mr Masson at the time of conception was that he would be considered a father to the child, and that is how he behaved.
 In other cases where the parties intend for a donor to be a donor and not a parent, and where the relationship and behaviour of the parties is that the donor is simply that and nothing more, then the provider of the semen will likely only be considered a donor, and not a parent.

 If you are considering conceiving with the assistance of a donor, there are a number of options – a known donor, such as a friend or family member, or clinic-recruited donor.
 Many women are now conceiving with the help of a donor they found on social media.
 A written donor agreement can be helpful in clarifying the relationships, expectations and roles of the parties.

 If you are looking to enter into a co-parenting agreement, this is different from a donor agreement, and should also involve a written agreement.
 All parties should obtain legal advice prior to conception.

 I recommend that whether you are entering a donor or co-parenting arrangement, that the parties consider engaging with a counsellor who can assist in working through expectations, intentions, relationships and roles.

 Remember, regardless of how you conceive or any pre-conception agreements you have, the best interests of the child are paramount.
 Children’s interests, and their parents relationships, change as they grow.
 Expectations, roles and relationships change – when it comes to raising children, nothing is static.

-Read more about donor agreements.
-You can contact me to discuss your options and rights and responsibilities below.
+Read more about sperm donor agreements You can contact me to discuss your options and rights and responsibilities below.